apache/cassandra-java-driver/manual/mapper/README.md

 technique in modern frameworks, and is generally well supported by build tools and IDEs; this is covered in detail in [Configuring the annotation processor](config/).

+Pay attention to the compiler output: the mapper processor will sometimes generate warnings if annotations are used incorrectly.

 #### Using the generated code

 One of the classes generated during annotation processing is `InventoryMapperBuilder`.
 It allows you